 The Emerging Practice of Microdosing DMT

 While most microdosers choose psilocybin mushrooms or LSD, tried and true and most readily available options, a growing community of seekers has been experimenting with microdosing DMT (N,N-Dimethyltryptamine).
-While still on the fringes, the practice seems to be becoming popular.
+While still on the fringes, the practice seems to be gaining popularity.

 DMT is commonly referred to as one of the most potent psychedelic substances in existence.
-It is typically smoked or vaporized as a crystal or in a changa blend; alternatively, it can be added in plant or crystal form to a brew containing B. caapi (ayahuasca vine) or another MAOI-containing ingredient such as Syrian rue to create ayahuasca or anahuasca, respectively.
+It is typically smoked or vaporized as a crystal or in a changa, a smokable blend of DMT and various herbs; alternatively, it can be added in plant or crystal form to a brew containing B. caapi (ayahuasca vine) or another MAOI-containing ingredient such as Syrian rue to create ayahuasca or anahuasca, respectively.

 How to Microdose DMT?